The kids who can’t sit still.

 I’ve built a beautiful foundation for beginners and brand new content for those who have been following my work for some time.
+After you register, you will find every module at the very bottom of this page.
 Whether you teach writing in a middle school workshop, in your high school science classroom, or during your kindergarten literacy block, the strategies that I share will help you better understand, engage, motivate, and move the writers you serve.
 They’re there, you know.
 In the making.

 Download and you’re ready to go.
 Each plan is aligned to meaningful learning targets, the elements of craft, and the most essential forms of writing.

 Turn your classroom into a makerspace for writers with tinker trays, totes, and tool buckets.

 Magic happens when we listen to resistance.
 I’ll teach you how, and then I’ll show you what this taught me.